Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 [CL TK lamp](../../cockpit/pilot/weapon_management.md#centerline-tank-aboard-light)
 will illuminate.
 Rear missiles may still be fired, and the forward missiles may be fired if the centerline tank is dropped or MER is jettisoned.
-The lamp also illuminates in the event of a BRU-5/A in the centerline position, however, a missile can be launched in that condition.
+The lamp also illuminates in the event of a BRU-5/A in the centerline position; however, a missile can be launched in that condition.
 The Aero-27 precludes any release, even if the round has been dropped.